-Since 2004, Client Savvy has been researching client feedback, identifying, and testing many simple techniques that can restore sanity to this process.
+Since 2004, Client Savvy has been researching the best ways concerning how to ask for feedback, identifying and testing many simple techniques that can restore sanity to this process.
 In this whitepaper, you will learn:

-- The best length for a feedback survey
+- The best length for a valuable feedback survey

 - What type of feedback to collect